 Promotion to the next grade level is based on the passing mark of 60% in all major subjects.
 Course failures are to be made up over the summer and documentation of acceptable academic progress must be available to the school principal prior to recommendation for promotion.

 If the possibility of grade retention is evident based on teacher evaluations, the parents will be notified by the end of the third academic quarter.

 Conduct grading will be as follows for all students:

 B – 80 - 89%

 F – Below 60%

 Academic eligibility is determined at the beginning of each nine-week grading period.
 Students are required to maintain an overall average of 70% in all subjects including enrichment courses.
 However, no grade in any one subject can be below 60%.
-A student will become ineligible if conduct grade drops below 80%.
+A student will become ineligible if the conduct grade drops below 80%.

 Students declared ineligible may regain eligibility at mid-term or at the close of a nine-week period by meeting the established academic criteria listed above.
 A student will not become ineligible at midterm due to academic deficiency; however, any student whose conduct grade drops below 80% will be declared ineligible at the time the grade drops below 80%.

 Students participating in any school-sponsored extracurricular activity must maintain a grade of “B” in conduct.
 Students in grades 5-8 will have conduct grades determined by a point system; each student will be assigned 100 conduct points at the onset of each quarter.
 Conduct infractions points will be deducted from the initial 100; when a student drops below 80 points, extracurricular eligibility will be forfeited.
 Reinstatement of extracurricular eligibility will be adjudicated at the next midterm.

 In case of any and all behavior problems or misconduct, the principal reserves the right to withdraw any student from any extracurricular activity.